“KNOW WHO YOU ARE”

 The Lord said “every tear you have cried, I have stored away in a jar.

-The little both happy and wearied, lay her head down.
+The little girl both happy, and wearied, lay her head down.

 The heavens closed before her without as much as a sound.